sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Working_with_Projects/Importing_an_Existing_Project.md

 4. Click **Finish**.

-If you are importing an older Alloy or Titanium application that was not created on the AMPLIFY Appcelerator Services, the import process will generate a new app GUID for the application and attempt to activate AMPLIFY Appcelerator Services.
+{{% alert title="⚠️ Warning" color="primary" %}}If you are importing an older Alloy or Titanium application that was not created on the AMPLIFY Appcelerator Services, the import process will generate a new app GUID for the application and attempt to activate AMPLIFY Appcelerator Services.{{% /alert %}}

 **For a Github project:**